anchal1512/M1_PROJECTGOAL_UTIL/README.md

 Repository to make  project by using  C Programming.
 Topic
 # Calculator
-# About -This project is regarding scientific calculator.
+# About -This project is regarding  calculator.